Monument Hill & Quitobaquito Springs

 In addition to being the site of known burials dating back more than 10,000 years, the area is a ceremonial ground for Hia-C’ed O’odham, one of the cultural groups that comprise the Tohono O’odham Nation.
 It is also the site of historic battles between the Apache and the O’odham.

-As construction progresses along the U.S.–Mexico border the contractors are impacting another sacred site to the Tohono O’odham, the Quitobaquito Springs, one of the only reliable water sources in the Sonoran Desert and the only home for two endangered species, the Sonoyta pupfish and Sonoran mud turtle.
+As construction progresses along the U.S.–Mexico border the contractors are impacting another site sacred to the Tohono O’odham, the Quitobaquito Springs, one of the only reliable water sources in the Sonoran Desert and the only home for two endangered species, the Sonoyta pupfish and Sonoran mud turtle.
 Water levels at the springs have already reached historic lows since border wall construction began in the area.
-There are known burials near the springs, and it is the site of the O’odham yearly salt pilgrimage.
+There are known burials near the springs and it is the site of the O’odham annual salt pilgrimage.

 Such a large project in a sensitive area would typically require formal consultation and adherence to the Native American Graves Protection and Repatriation Act, the Endangered Species Act, the National Environmental Policy Act, the National Historic Preservation Act, the Archaeological Resources Protection Act, the Antiquities Act, and the American Indian Religious Freedom Act, but the Trump administration is using the 2005 REAL ID Act to waive these regulations and fast-track construction of the border wall.